 There are a number of other standards that regulate applications related to health care data.
 Both federal and state standards exist.
 Generally, the most stringent standard, whether it is state or federal supersedes less strict security and privacy standards.
-For HIPPA, state laws take effect where there are no HIPPA provisions or if there is an exception under HIPPA(1).
+For HIPAA, state laws take effect where there are no HIPAA provisions or if there is an exception under HIPAA(1).

 Health care application standards are regularly updated to meet with changing technological environments.
 MITA 3.0 (Medicaid Information Technology Architecture) was recently released.
 It takes into account enacted legislation such as HITECH, the Children's Health Insurance Program Reauthorization Act (CHIPRA), and the Affordable Care Act (ACA); emerging technologies such as cloud computing are now covered.

 A list of regulations from the Centers for Medicare and Medicaid Services can be found here.

 Fines are far from the only reason meeting these standards is important.
 It can take months even years to meet the standards required and get accredited by a recognized institution.

 Receiving full accreditation status provides assurance to patients, physicians, payers, health plans, employers and regulatory agencies that an organization's practices are consistent with national standards(2).